mathis2001/GitDiscloser/README.md

 this command will make a github search on all recently shared file ("-n") and will search for all keywords of your wordlist in it ("-f").

 If the tool find interesting results, you maybe want to know more about the author of the file.
-So you can use the profiling option of GitDiscloser to get profile information about it and then see his/her firstname and the company where he/she work. (if it is not written in github you can check is firstname on Linkedin to check his/her company).
+So you can use the profiling option of GitDiscloser to get profile information about it and then see his/her firstname and the company where he/she work. (if company is not written in his/her github account, you can check his/her firstname on Linkedin to check it).

 Exemple: